 Two Memorable Flights

 On Tuesday, September 11, 2001, President George W. Bush traveled to Emma E. Booker Elementary School in Sarasota, Florida, where he received news that two planes had flown into the North and South Towers of the World Trade Center in New York City.
 President Bush was rushed back to the airport where he flew to Barksdale Air Force Base in Louisiana.
 While enroute from Florida to Louisiana, the pilots were told there was a plane approaching.
-Fearing the unknown plane was hijacked, Air Force One altered its course, but ultimately decided to continue on to Barksdale.
+Fearing the unknown plane was hijacked, Air Force One altered its course; but ultimately, decided to continue on to Barksdale.
 (The second plane turned out to be harmless.)
-The President went from Barksdale Air Force Base to Offutt Air Force Base in Nebraska where late in the day he received clearance to return home to Andrews Air Force Base in Maryland.
+The President went from Barksdale Air Force Base to Offutt Air Force Base in Nebraska; however, he insisted on returning home to Andrews Air Force Base in Maryland.
 Many of the important decisions made that day were made on board Air Force One.

 On Thanksgiving Day 2003, President Bush was scheduled to celebrate the holiday quietly on his ranch in Crawford, Texas.
 Weeks earlier, however, he had asked his staff to begin making plans for a trip to Iraq at the suggestion of White House Chief of Staff Andy Card.
 The President and his National Security Advisor, Condoleezza Rice, secretly flew on Air Force One from Texas to Andrews Air Force Base, where they picked up aides, military and Secret Service personnel, a few reporters, and changed to a twin version of Air Force One.
 With its lights darkened and window shades drawn, Air Force One landed under a crescent moon at Baghdad International Airport using a corkscrew pattern to reduce the chances of being shot.
 Just six days before, a plane had been shot out of the sky at the same airport.
 President Bush spent two and a half hours in Iraq visiting with the troops and other dignitaries.
 Take-off from Baghdad International Airport was just as dangerous.
 Everyone on the plane was told to keep the lights out and maintain telephone silence.
 Once Air Force One had climbed to a safe altitude, reporters on board were free to file reports about the trip.